 What the Council is doing

 As a requirement of the Climate Change Public Bodies' Duties, the Council has to report annually to Scottish Government on progress in tackling climate change and wider sustainable development activity.
-View or download our most current Sustainable Stirling report for 2015-16.
+View or download our most current Sustainable Stirling report.

 The Council is currently working on the following:LED street lighting - these street lights are more environmentally friendly as they are up to 50% more energy efficient and also last up to 4 times longer than traditional street lights.

 The Council started a streetlight replacement programme in 2014 to convert all street lighting stock to LED to bring about a reduction in energy use, carbon emission reductions and generate a saving to the Council through a reduction in energy costs.

 Overall Combined Column and Lantern Replacement: approximately 5,000

 - Total Combined Column and Lanterns Replaced: 770 = 15.5%

 - Total Lanterns replaced to date: 4,300 = 45%